 3.9.4.
 If the Additional Work is approved, the item will be removed from the Risk Register once the Additional Work is successfully completed.

 4.1.
 The Customer will be required to provide confirmation of all software licensing applicable to the System either at the commencement of the Agreement or as required by Evolve during the Agreement.

 4.3.
 The Customer must ensure that any machine connected to the network, at any of their sites and included on the Risk Register and/or not included in the Asset List and/or not covered by this Agreement, is virus and malware free.
-If such a machine causes an Incident that requires work by Evolve then Evolve reserves the right to charge for such work as Additional Work.
+If such a machine causes an Issue that requires work by Evolve then Evolve reserves the right to charge for such work as Additional Work.

 4.4.
 The Customer retains overall responsibility for the System.

 4.5.
 Any Changes made to the System by the Customer or a third party whether instructed by the Customer or not, must be approved in principle by Evolve prior to being implemented.
 However, such Changes will only be covered by the Agreement once approved by Evolve upon completion of the implementation.
 The time taken by Evolve Technicians to approve such Changes will be chargeable as Additional Work.
-If such work results in an Incident that requires work by Evolve then Evolve reserves the right to charge for such work as Additional Work.
+If such work results in an Issue that requires work by Evolve then Evolve reserves the right to charge for such work as Additional Work.